-The SCKM140PP4 device includes a System Controller which is responsible for device management, user interaction, system control security functions, and device monitoring.
-It receives user input from the switches on the front panel or the remote control and drives the TOE channel select lines that control switching circuits within the TOE.
+Each device includes a System Controller which is responsible for device management, user interaction, system control security functions, and device monitoring.
+It receives user input from the switches on the front panel, and drives the TOE channel select lines that control switching circuits within the TOE.